15 common decorating mistakes and how to fix them!

 Picture your room as a cozy retreat, where you can breathe easily.
 Too much furniture and too many accessories can make it feel like you’ve invited the whole circus in!
 So, it’s time for a little decluttering magic.

-Start by banishing anything that doesn’t really need to be there.
+Start by banishing anything that doesn’t need to be there.
 Less is often more in this case.
 Keep the furniture pieces that serve a purpose and make you smile.
-If a piece can do double-duty, like a storage ottoman that’s also a comfy seat, it’s like getting two treats in one!

 You might like this…